DTel-HQ/dtel/Payment.md

 * `~>transfer @DiscordTel <Amount>` for Mantaro
 * `~transfer <Amount> @DiscordTel` for Hifumi

-Your `<Amount>` is the price *pay by respective bot* according to the table above.
+Your `<Amount>` is the price that you are transferring to the bot.
 After you run the command you will receive a confirmation.

 **WARNING: DO NOT TOP-UP WHEN DISCORDTEL IS OFFLINE!**